Build a receiver

 }

-Notice that we didn’t add an attribute named “atm.name” or “backendsystem.name” to the pcommon.Resource representing the Atm and BackendSystem entity names, that’s because most (not to say all) distributed tracing backend systems that are compatible with the OTel trace specification, interpret the pcommon.Resource described in a trace as a Service, therefore they expect the pcommon.Resource to carry a required attribute named service.name as prescribed by the resource semantic convention.
+Notice that we didn’t add an attribute named “atm.name” or “backendsystem.name” to the pcommon.Resource representing the Atm and BackendSystem entity names.
+This is because most (not to say all) distributed tracing backend systems compatible with the OTel trace specification interpret the pcommon.Resource described in a trace as a Service.
+Therefore, they expect the pcommon.Resource to have a required attribute named service.name as prescribed by the resource semantic convention.

-We will also use non-required attribute named service.version to represent the version information for both Atm and BackendSystem entities.
+We will also use a non-required attribute named service.version to represent the version information for both the Atm and BackendSystem entities.

 Here is what the tailtracer/model.go file looks like after adding the code for properly assigning the “service.” group attributes: